emreaksan/deepwriting/README.md

 ## Dataset
 (November 2021) We released json files includeing timestamp information and stroke-based segmentations.

 We collected data from 94 authors by using [IAMOnDB](http://www.fki.inf.unibe.ch/databases/iam-handwriting-database) corpus.
 After discarding noisy samples of IAMOnDB, we compiled a dataset of 294 authors, fully segmented.
-You can download our preprocessed data from [project page](https://ait.ethz.ch/projects/2018/deepwriting/downloads/deepwriting_dataset.tar.gz).
+You can download our [preprocessed data](https://files.ait.ethz.ch/projects/deepwriting/deepwriting_dataset.zip).
+For the raw dataset, license and other information, please visit our [project page](https://ait.ethz.ch/deepwriting).

 The dataset is in compressed .npz format.
 Strokes, labels and statistics can be accessed by using <key, value> pairs.
 We split handwriting samples by end-of-characters such that each sample consists of ~300 strokes.
 Samples are then moved to the origin and represented by using the offset values between consecutive strokes.